rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 WantedBy=timers.target
 ```

 This configuration reduces the start-up delay between 6:00 and 6:10 am.
-(A server that would be shut down at this time would be automatically patched after its restart.)
+(A server that would be shut down now would be automatically patched after its restart.)

-Then activate the timer associated to the service (not the service itself):
+Then activate the timer associated with the service (not the service itself):

 ```
 $ sudo systemctl enable --now dnf-automatic.timer